xrxss15/ActivityStatusCheck/ActivityStatusCompanion/app/Intent_API.md

 3. Check EXPAND_STATUS_BAR permission in manifest
 4. Notification shade should expand automatically (may require manual swipe on some devices)

+### Not Receiving Connected Events at Startup
+1. Created event is sent first
+2. Connected events follow separately for each device
+3. Check that you're listening for both event types
+4. Use logcat to verify broadcasts: `Sent Connected broadcast for...`

 ---

 ## Appendix: All Intent Actions